hmc-cs111-fall2016/piconot/evaluation.md

 # Evaluation: running commentary

+Please see [reflection.md](/reflection.md) for additional comments on our work.

 ## Internal DSL

 _Describe each change from your ideal syntax to the syntax you implemented, and